qwertyforce/ambience/how_it_works_search.md

 WIP (Trying to find a way to get a decent result in comparing words from different languages, no luck yet :|, maybe something like a universal phonetic alphabet is a good idea...)
 # ambience
 Ambience is an API Gateway for all these microservices, which proxies/unites them.
 For example: to calculate all features you need, you can send a request to ambience which in turn sends requests to other microservices, instead of using microservices directly.
 That helps in separating image search logic and photo gallery logic.
 Ambience is built with Node.js and fastify.
 For proxifing requests, [fastify-reply-from](https://github.com/fastify/fastify-reply-from) is used, which uses [undici](https://www.npmjs.com/package/undici) as an http client, that is significantly faster than built-in http client provided by node.js.
-Also, in /reverse_search endpoint you can merge search results from different microservices, building a more relevant search ...
+Also, in /reverse_search endpoint you can merge search results from different microservices, building a more relevant search.
 As an example, simple logic: if image occurs in search results of different microservices, it means that there's a big chance that this image is more relevant than others, so you can move it up in search results.
 #
 As you can see image retrieval is such an interesting problem!
 I would say, that information becomes useful, only when you can perform a search, otherwise, it's just a pile of ones and zeros.